ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example copy.md

 # Example Spring Boot

-In the first 4 steps, we will set up Kadai REST API without security.
+In the first 4 steps, we will set up TASKANA REST API without security.
 Then, we will show how to use the resulting REST API with [postman](https://www.postman.com/).
 This guide then sets up security.
 In the end of the guide, we will add the UI.